-Who Is Rory McIlroy's Caddie Harry Diamond? - US Masters 2018
+Who Is Rory McIlroy's Caddie Harry Diamond? - Open 2018

-Harry Diamond is currently on the bag of Rory McIlroy at Augusta - but who is he?
+Harry Diamond is currently on the bag of Rory McIlroy at Carnoustie - but who is he?

 Who Is Rory McIlroy’s Caddie Harry Diamond?

-Harry Diamond tasted victory as a caddie for the first time at the Arnold Palmer Invitational on the bag of his best friend Rory McIlroy and is currently caddying at The Masters.
+Harry Diamond tasted victory as a caddie for the first time at the Arnold Palmer Invitational on the bag of his best friend Rory McIlroy and is currently caddying at The Open.

 The four-time major winner parted ways with his long-time bagman JP Fitzgerald in the lead up to the WGC-Bridgestone Invitational last year and Diamond has been on the bag ever since.